 Estate administration can be complex, particularly if the estate is large or complicated or if there is likely to be any kind of a dispute.

-As executor of the will, you have significant responsibilities and potential liabilities.
+As executor of the will, you have significant financial and legal responsibilities.
+You also have potential liabilities.
 For example, if you start paying out inheritances before repaying debts you might be held personally responsible.

-If in any doubt, consider appointing a solicitor to help with estate administration.
+If in any doubt, consider appointing a professional to help with estate administration.